anderson-aristotle/jquery-dom/README.md

 By the end of this, developers should be able to:

-- Diagram the DOM
+- Diagram the DOM.
-- Reference jQuery documentation when learning a new technique
+- Reference jQuery documentation when learning a new technique.
-- After selecting a DOM node, reach another node using traversal
+- After selecting a DOM node, reach another node using traversal.
-- Get data from the DOM using jQuery
+- Get data from the DOM using jQuery.
-- Put data into the DOM using jQuery
+- Put data into the DOM using jQuery.

 ## Preparation